Plasma Cutter Amperage Vs Thickness Chart for Steel

 torch height and voltage control

-Maintain constant torch height to stabilize voltage; set voltage to thickness to avoid dross, wandering kerf, and overheated bevels.
+Maintain constant torch height to stabilize voltage and reduce dross, kerf drift, and uneven bevel.

 Pierce Height, Pierce Delay, and Consumable Life